-Hinchliffe Stadium was named after Mayor John Hinchliffe, who made his fortune from Hinchliffe Brewing before it closed due to Prohibition.
-After the 1932 opening, for decades onward, the stadium’s 10,000-seat capacity proved an instant draw for football, boxing, auto-racing, major track and field meets, and star-studded musical entertainment.
+Hinchliffe Stadium was named after Mayor John Hinchliffe, who made his fortune from Hinchliffe Brewing before it closed due to prohibition.
+After the stadium opening, for decades onward, the stadium’s 10,000-seat capacity proved an instant draw for football, boxing, auto-racing, major track and field meets, and star-studded musical entertainment.

-By this has turned into an obsession.
-We keep digging and we keep finding more!
+So where were all these tracks?
+We’ve started an interactive map below.
+We’ll keep digging and finding more!
 Have one to share?
-Let us know (Post in comments section below)
+Let us know (Post in the comments section below)

 Hinchliffe National Exposure